 Strain Gauge Meter is used for all kinds of strain-gauge measurements using strain gauge sensors (e.g. force sensors, torque sensors, bridge and semi-bridge connections on resistance strain gauges) and a strain-gauge station ZET 017-T.

 Strain Gauge creates a virtual channel containing the measurement results.
-It can be used in all ZETLAB programs, as well as applications created in SCADA ZETVIEW.
+It can be used in all ZETLAB programs, as well as in applications created in SCADA ZETVIEW.
 The figure below shows the strain gauge operating results on the oscillograph.

 The upper diagram shows strain-gauge sensor signal (the sensor is powered by AC current).
 The second figure depicts Strain gauge meter program operation results.

-Strain Gauge Meter: Settings
+Strain Gauge Meter: Configuration

 Measuring channels settings are available in the dialog window “Measuring unit parameters” which is activated by “Parameters” key in the Strain gauge meter window.